 Early cottage kitchens were not designed to be fancy or showy.
 They were necessary spaces that evolved with industry and technology: As plumbing evolved, wet sinks were added; when electricity became common, wood stoves were replaced by electric models.
 The result was a look that was charmingly cobbled together.
-Cabinetry was often separate pieces of furniture, with glass-pane doors and furniturelike touches such as knobs and feet.
+Cottage kitchen cabinets were often separate pieces of furniture, with glass-pane doors and furniture-like touches such as knobs and feet.
 Sinks were large and cavernous because they might have been used for everything from dressing a chicken to washing a baby.
 Inexpensive open shelves were common for displaying collectibles or housing glassware and dinnerware.
 There was usually a seating area of a small table and some benches or chairs because most cottages would have been too small to include a separate dining room, and the stove-warmed kitchen was the natural gathering spot.

-The hallmarks of cottage style arose because it was important to use what was handy and inexpensive.
-Therefore, any cottage kitchen has a mix of materials including wide-plank flooring and beaded-board paneling on the walls.
+The hallmarks of a cottage style kitchen arose because it was important to use what was handy and inexpensive.
+Therefore, any cottage design has a mix of materials including wide-plank flooring and beaded-board paneling on the walls.
 Cabinets and furniture gathered at over time are sometimes painted different shades or weathered from age and use.
-Other common sights in a cottage kitchen include wicker baskets, canning jars used to store pantry staples or serve drinks, and patterned cotton fabrics sewn into towels and curtains.
+Other common sights in a small cottage kitchen include wicker baskets, canning jars used to store pantry staples or serve drinks, and patterned cotton fabrics sewn into towels and curtains.

 In cottage-style decorating, there's often an overlay of country or farm touches.
 The motivations behind the country cottage kitchen designs are the same: Use what you have.
 Farm elements include barn beams on the ceiling, hanging pot racks, and farmhouse sinks—deep, wide porcelain sinks with apron fronts.
 Heavy oak farm tables that seat a crowd also set the right tone in a farmhouse cottage kitchen.